woodruffw/screenfetch-c/README.md

 screenfetch-c has been successfully compiled and run on Cygwin and OS X, with most information being displayed correctly.
 However, more testing needs to be done.
+Note: Very little testing has been done on ascii_logos.h, and screenfetch-c.c does not currently rely on it at all.
+If you wish to compile screenfetch-c, please do so _without_ ascii_logos.h.

 The next big step will be the inclusion of ASCII logos.